 We are always striving to add features to simplify the experience of our customers using Qubole Data Service (QDS).
 One of the major feature asks which has come up time and again is the ability to design queries and save them in a design time repository.
-This concept would allow separation of design time artifacts from runtime and would allow developers to manage their query and command definitions as a first class object in QDS.
+This concept would allow the separation of design time artifacts from runtime and would allow developers to manage their query and command definitions as a first-class object in QDS.
 We are very happy to announce that we now support this functionality with Saved Queries!

 The major features of Saved Queries are listed below: